 On the corner of Carrer de Comerç, where it opens out onto the wide square of Plaza de España, is the excellent Forum, stocking the latest fabulous pieces from the likes of Isabel Marant.

-Just along is another, bigger Can Pere, and across the square, Shana for cheap basics.
+You can also access the aforementioned Can Pere from here and across the square, Shana for cheap basics.
 For sporting goods, pop into Orsai!, which offers a seemingly endless choice of trainers.

 Head up Carrer Sant Bartomeu off Plaza de Espana, and you’ll hit upon two stores, Buboo and Orchestra, especially for babies and kids.